pkp/pkp-ojs-crossref-manual/configAuto.md

 # How to Configure OJS for Automatic Deposits

-​1) Ensure that all Journal Setup steps that the CrossRef plugin requires have been filled in.
+​1) Ensure that all Journal Setup steps that the Crossref plugin requires have been filled in.
 Under **Journal Setup Step 1**, you will need the following:

 -   Journal Title
 -   Journal Initials